LeTa20/event-time-repo/README.md

 Copy code
 python maze_search.py

-_Modify the Maze: _You can modify the maze structure in the script to test different configurations and see how the search algorithm handles them.
+_Modify the Maze_: You can modify the maze structure in the script to test different configurations and see how the search algorithm handles them.

 **Dependencies**